FIVE MOST SURPRISING FINDS

 The Bottom Line

-The numbers tell a story that no league press release can override:
+The numbers tell a story that no league press release can override.

 The 78% rate is not a story about irresponsible young men.
 It is a story about a system that generates billions from Black labor, provides no financial education, surrounds the earner with predators, and then blames him when the money is gone.
 The players who escape — Bridgeman, Johnson, James — are not superhuman.
-They had what the system refuses to provide to everyone else: trusted advisors, financial education, and a framework that treats earned income as seed capital — startup money for the decades after sports.
+They had what the system refuses to provide to everyone else — trusted advisors, financial education, and a framework that treats earned income as seed capital for the decades after sports.
 Making that framework the default is not complicated.
 It is resisted.
 Every dollar the athlete keeps is a dollar someone else does not extract.